ElawBek/uups-example/README.md

 1. deploy the second token contract (asset for vault)
 2. mint 1000 tokens to signer (just for test)
 3. deploy the second version of the token contract (implementation ver2)
-4. attach proxyAddress to TUP-factory and call .upgradeTo(implV2.address) method
+4. call .upgradeTo(implV2.address) method through vaultV1Proxy uups
 5. attach proxyAddress to VaultV2\_\_factory and add token2 to the supported token
 6. verify v2 impl on the scanner